MosunmolaRaji/Customer-Segmentation-in-Excel/README.md

 ## Customers' Address
 This table consits of information on the addresses of 3999 of the customers of Sprocket Central Pty Ltd.

+## Data cleaning
+### Data quality
+The data sets were checked for the dimensions of quality data.
+This check include Accuracy, Completeness, Consistency, Currency, Relevance, Validity, adn Uniqueness.